-J. RETIREMENT PLAN
+I. RETIREMENT PLAN

 NEC sponsors a defined contribution retirement plan covering employees who meet specified age and service requirements.
-Employer contributions related to the plan totaled \$12,799 and \$598 for December 31, 2016 and 2015, respectively.
+Employer contributions related to the plan totaled \$16,479 and \$12,799 for December 31, 2017 and 2016, respectively.

-K. SUBSEQUENT EVENTS
+J. SUBSEQUENT EVENTS

-Management has evaluated subsequent events through May 18, 2017, the date the financial statements were available for issuance, and has determined that, except for the amendment to the line of credit agreement dated May 2, 2017, as described in Note D, there are no additional subsequent events requiring disclosure.
+Management has evaluated subsequent events through July 3, 2018, the date the financial statements were available for issuance, and has determined that, there are no additional subsequent events requiring disclosure.